StefanoRatto/wpdecronifier/README.md

 The script will:
 1. Display a cool ASCII art banner
-2. Set up logging with timestamped filenames
+2. Set up logging (appending to wpdecronifier.log)
 3. Validate all required environment variables
-4. Search for WordPress sites using Shodan (respecting the specified result limit)
+4. Search for WordPress sites using Common Crawl data (respecting the specified result limit)
-5. Attempt to resolve domain names for IP addresses
+5. Cache downloaded Common Crawl files for future use
+6. Validate discovered sites using multiple WordPress indicators
-6. Check each site for exposed wp-cron.php endpoints (only 200 OK responses)
+7. Check each site for exposed wp-cron.php endpoints (only 200 OK responses)
-7. Cross-reference findings with HackerOne programs
+8. Cross-reference findings with HackerOne programs using smart domain matching
-8. Save results to a timestamped CSV file
+9. Save results to a timestamped CSV file

 ## Output Files